They'll Take Your License! A Nursing Board Myth Families Can't Afford

 Money.

-If skilled nurses and caregivers could earn a decent living doing this work—and if agencies could staff safely without burning people out—more people would stay.
+If skilled nurses and caregivers could earn a decent living doing this work, and if agencies could staff safely without burning people out, more people would stay.
 Home care, group homes, and day programs are hard to staff because the work is demanding, the stakes are high, and the pay is often insulting for what’s being asked.

 Yes, the nursing shortage is bigger than pay alone.
 Training pipelines matter.
 Clinical placements matter.
 Support, scheduling, and working conditions matter.
 But burnout isn’t a mystery when people are asked to do the work of two or three people, shift after shift, and then told it’s “just part of the job.”

-And when staffing collapses, everything else collapses with it: safety, consistency, accountability—and the ability of any oversight system to function as a real deterrent.
+And when staffing collapses, everything else collapses with it: safety, consistency, accountability.
+And the ability of any oversight system to function as a real deterrent.

 I don’t trivialize money.
 Someone has to pay.
 But we should at least be honest about what we’re choosing.
-If the funding isn’t there, it’s not because the need doesn’t exist—it’s because we’re making a values decision about who deserves protection and how much protection they get.
+If the funding isn’t there, it’s not because the need doesn’t exist.
+It’s because we’re making a values decision about who deserves protection and how much protection they get.

 And here’s the part that shouldn’t depend on funding at all: